Job hangs when password prompt is in foreign language

 So I think REX is expecting the password prompt to be "Password:", but is not ensuring this by using a matching language.
 I hope this is simple to fix as it very likely affects also other languages.

-#1 Updated by Adam Ruzicka 9 months ago
+Updated by Adam Ruzicka about 2 years ago

 - Triaged changed from No to Yes

 Sudo asks for password, we don't notice it and things get stuck.
 Not sure if we can get target system's locale, translate password to a string in that locale and then be checking for it.